hieunguyen4193/tsma/README.md

   - add script to convert TCGA methylation array to match the sequencing data format.
   - add deconvolution functions.
   - add summary script to generate the final atlas.
+  - add `nextflow` pipeline (re-write in `DSL2`) that distribute the computation parallely for all regions.